giorgiosironi/eris/README.md

 ## Example usage within PHPUnit

-This test tries to verify that all natural numbers are greater than 42.
+This test tries to verify that natural numbers from 0 to 1000 are all greater than 42.
 It's a failing test designed to show you an example of error message.

 ```php
 <?php